HigherOrderCO/.github/profile/README.md

 # Welcome to [Higher Order Company](http://higherorderco.com/)

-We're the HOC, a tech startup with the goal of building the ineviable massively parallel future of computers.
+We're the HOC, a tech startup with the goal of building the inevitable massively parallel future of computers.
 We believe the [Interaction Net](https://tinyurl.com/interactioncombinators) is a powerful model of computation that will give birth to massively parallel runtimes and processors.